 For example, consider Hostinger if your budget is tight, and give Liquid Web a look if you think that ScalaHosting is not powerful enough for your project.

 Hostinger is one of the cheapest web hosting providers overall.
-It has both very good shared hosting ($1.39/mo) as well as affordable VPS plans ($3.95/mo).
+It has both very good shared hosting ($2.69/mo) as well as affordable VPS plans ($5.39/mo).
 Hostinger’s VPS comes semi-managed, which means that you will get a control panel, but server management will be entirely up to you.

-So if you are looking for a cheaper alternative, it’s great.
+So if you are looking for a cheaper alternative, Hostinger is great.
 And while it requires some more technical know-how, it’s still relatively easy to get a grip on.

 Liquid Web is a more advanced and more powerful alternative to Scala Hosting.
 If you believe that Scala might not be enough for your site, Liquid Web is a logical next choice.
 With this one here, you can pick managed or unmanaged service with InterWorx, cPanel, or Plesk control panel.

 The provider is quite easy to use if you pick managed service, but InterWorx interfaces are somewhat different from regular cPanel or even Scala’s SPanel.
 This means it might take some time to get used to it.
-Nonetheless, it packs serious power for big and popular websites and even web-based apps.
+Nonetheless, Liquid Web packs serious power for big and popular websites and even web-based apps.
+Read our Liquid Web review to learn more about its features.

 ScalaHosting is a privately owned web hosting provider that focuses its services on managed VPS hosting.
 It seeks to make VPS available even to those people who don’t have technical experience.